aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

 ### Upload Virtual Schema Adapter to Exasol

-For configuring a <i>Virtual Schema</i> in Exasol we need to upload another Java archive file.
+For configuring a _Virtual Schema_ in Exasol we need to upload another Java archive file.
 Please keep in mind that every supported data source for a Virtual Schema requires its own java archive - you can not interchange them!
 In case your data source is not supported you may use the Java archive / package for generic data sources.
 For more details visit:

 [Exasol Virtual Schema on Github](https://github.com/exasol/virtual-schemas)